Quantifying Network Similarity using Graph Cumulants: Two Statistics based on Subgraphs (What we Measure)

 Equation~\ref{eq:CombinatorialMomentsDef} may be rearranged to obtain expressions for the cumulants in terms of moments.
 For example, the third (classical) cumulant (the ``skew'') is: \mbox{$\kappa_3^{ } = \mu_3^{ } - 3\mu_2^{ }\mu_1^{ } + 2\mu_1^3$}.
-Leveraging this combinatorial definition allows for generalization to random variables with additional structure, such as graphs.
+This combinatorial definition makes the generalization to random variables with additional structure, such as graphs, more transparent.

-\subsubsection{Graph cumulants (Definition)}
+\subsubsection{Graph Cumulants (Definition)}

 Before describing graph cumulants, it is worth mentioning a subtle point.
-Notice that \mbox{Equation~\ref{eq:CombinatorialMomentsDef}} relates the moments and cumulants of the \textit{distribution} $\mathcal{X}$ (and not of any finite sample from it $\mathbf{X}$).
+Notice that \mbox{Equation~\ref{eq:CombinatorialMomentsDef}} relates the moments and cumulants of the \textit{distribution} $\mathcal{X}$ (and \textit{not} of any finite sample $\mathbf{X}$).
 While this distinction is somewhat pedantic for graph moments (see Section~\ref{SubSec:StatTestMean_Moments}), the combinatorial definition of cumulants (classical or graphical) should only be applied to distributions.